 Tempo is the second app from Cornell AppDev, a project team at Cornell University.
 Tempo allows users to post their song of the day and discover what others are listening to by connecting to Facebook and Spotify.
 Tempo was developed using Swift.
 Unfortunately, Tempo has been permanently removed from the App Store due to complications with Spotify's API.

-September 2016 - May 2017DOWNLOAD View iOS Repo
+September 2016 - May 2017

 Tap2Row is one of the only rowing games that exists.
-Since its fall 2014 release, the game has accrued thousands of downloads from players in over 70 countries.
+Since its fall 2014 release, the game has accrued nearly 20,000 downloads from players in over 70 countries.
 In September 2014, when I was 16 years old, Tap2Row breached the Top 100 Free Sports Games Chart on the App Store.
 When playing Tap2Row, you are a coxswain and it’s your job to lead your team to victory.
-Tap2Row has been featured in the international magazine Row360 and was developed using Objective C.
+Tap2Row has been featured in the international magazine Row360 and was developed at Make School using Objective-C.

-June 2014 - August 2014DOWNLOAD
+June 2014 - August 2014

-February 2016 - May 2016View Article View Repo
+February 2016 - May 2016